miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] When a log message with a maximum number of five visible fields needs to be generated

 ---
+### Q) Where can the logging level of a robot be changed from?

+- [o] The robot settings, which are accessed via the UiPath Robot icon in the System tray.
+- [o] Orchestrator, in the Edit Robot section, the Settings tab.
+- [-] You can not change the logging level.

+---
 ### Q) The String.Format(“Input = {0} and Output = {0}”, “1”,”2”) expression returns the following:

 - [-] Input = {0} and Output = {0}.